 If you are looking for a thick & delicious smoothie bowl, you will love this Vegan Blueberry Lemon Smoothie Bowl.
 With 6 simple ingredients, this easy recipe is perfect for a weekday breakfast or weekend brunch.
 Plus, it is also gluten-free & made with no added sugar!

 I can't believe it's been over one year since I shared a new smoothie bowl recipe.
 I truly love making my Triple Berry Açai Bowl and Cranberry Orange Smoothie Bowls for breakfast, but this blueberry bowl has become a new favorite!
-The sweet blueberries mixed with the tart lemon is a flavor combo that just can't be beat.
+Sweet blueberries mixed with the tart lemon is a flavor combo that just can't be topped.

 Ingredients & Substitutions